 If you have a one-off need for help, OTP and VRI callbacks are cost-effective when you do not physically require someone onsite.
 It reduces travel time, mileage and overall costs.
 Booking in advance means you know exactly when the callback will happen so you can make preparations and the most effective use of the time available.
 We can also call your non-English-speaking clients directly to relay information on your behalf, although this is not strictly considered interpreting.
 A 20-minute minimum charge applies.

 How does VRI work?

-VRI can be done through your 4G smartphone or tablet.
+Video Interpreting can be done through your smartphone or computer.
 It’s a multi-party video conference call.
-VRI gives the interpreter (and you) the ability to show important visual information.
+It gives the interpreter (and you) the ability to show important visual information.
 For example, you may be a physio therapist and the interpreter needs to see the movement of joints or strengthening exercises in order to explain them correctly to the patient.